tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ## outerHTML **`(domNode, markup, options)`**

 Replaces the contents of a DOM node with the passed in markup, only updates what has changed.
+Additionally updates the attributes of the parent.
+If the element you're modifying has a parent, you may also change the element type, but this isn't really recommended.

 Example:

 ``` js
 outerHTML(document.body, '<body>Hello world</body>');
 ```

-To see how to run this example yourself see the [Examples](#examples) section below.

 ### Arguments